Ferrise/spellbook/README.md

 ## Super Mega Bonus Credit Hyper Fighting

-* M Make sure it works when you press _enter_ on the keyboard, not just when you click the button.
+* Make sure it works when you press _enter_ on the keyboard, not just when you click the button.